bevyengine/bevy/docs/profiling.md

 ## Project Compile Times

 Append `--timings` to your app's cargo command (ex: `cargo build --timings`).
-If you want a "full" profile, make sure you run `cargo clean` first.
-Open the produced `cargo-timing.html` file in your browser of choice.
+If you want a "full" profile, make sure you run `cargo clean` first (note: this will clear previously generated reports).
+The command will tell you where it saved the report, which will be in your target directory under `cargo-timings/`.
+The report is a `.html` file and can be opened and viewed in your browser.
 This will show how much time each crate in your app's dependency tree took to build.

 ![image](https://user-images.githubusercontent.com/2694663/141657811-f4e15e3b-c9fc-491b-9313-236fd8c01288.png)